jke-cs/cs2-web/README.md

 ## Getting Started

 Rename .env.local.example to -> .env.local
-Paste your DB credentials from you SharpTimer
+Paste your DB credentials from your SharpTimer

 PlayerStats table name may differ from SharpTimer version sometimes (playerstats) latest(0.3.0q) the table name is PlayerStats